getsentry/sentry-cli/docs/dsym.rst

 There are a few options you can supply for the upload process

 ``--force-foreground``
-    This option forces the debug symbol upload to happen in foreground.
+    This option forces the dSYM upload to happen in foreground.
 This only affects uploads happening from within Xcode.
 By default the upload process when started from Xcode will detach and finish in the background.
 If you need to debug the upload process it might be useful to force the upload to happen in the foreground.